rebelonion/translator/README.md

 ## Credits
 - This would not be possible without [Py-Googletrans](https://github.com/ssut/py-googletrans)
-- [Ktor](https://github.com/ktorio/ktor) is a very easy to use network library
+- [OkHttp](https://square.github.io/okhttp/) is a lightweight and efficient HTTP client for JVM and Android
+- The original version used [Ktor](https://github.com/ktorio/ktor)
 - Google Translate, but they should be cool and make their API free :)

 ## Note